hapax/hapax.github.io/assets/reality.md

 world. <!-- Science provides them.; it makes the universe full.-->
 The job of the scientist is to listen and interpret.
-Of course we make errors, we mishear, we misunderstand, or interpret after our own biases.
+Of course we make errors, we mishear, we misunderstand, or interpret after our own bias.
 But at the end of the day, we come back to what the world is trying to tell us; because we care about the underlying stories, the process is self-correcting.
 Broadly put, science is the act of falling in love with reality,